The RiskModels Hierarchical Factor Model

 | ER | Explained Risk | What percentage of the stock's variance is explained by that factor — the diagnostic output |

-| RR | Residual Risk | The portion of variance not explained by factors at that level — the idiosyncratic remainder |
+| RR | Residual Risk | The portion of variance not explained by factors at that level — the stock-specific remainder |

 These metrics are always qualified by level: L1 (Market), L2 (Sector), L3 (Subsector).
-So a dashboard column labeled L2 Sector HR is the hedge ratio for the sector ETF at level 2, L3 Subsector ER is the variance explained by the subsector factor, and L3 RR is whatever idiosyncratic risk remains after all three levels.
+So a dashboard column labeled L2 Sector HR is the hedge ratio for the sector ETF at level 2, L3 Subsector ER is the variance explained by the subsector factor, and L3 RR is whatever stock-specific (residual) risk remains after all three levels.
 The sections below walk through each concept in detail.

 Why Three Levels?